Resources and Supports (Free!)

 The following is a list of over 100 resources and supports for the most common issues I see with clients.
-(And other than books, all the supports are free!)
+(I've done my best to gather FREE resources, and books your local library system hopefully has access to.)
 We humans are complex, social beings - and with all of the modern stresses we have to deal with, we could all use a helping hand sometimes!
 Reaching out for support is actually a sign of health and strength, because no one can do it alone!
-(And did you know that trying to be a super (wo)man all the time, or feeling guilty, weak, "less than," or afraid of asking for help is called "counter-dependent and is actually indicative of an unhealed trauma?)
+(And did you know that trying to be a super (wo)man all the time, or feeling guilty, weak, "less than," or afraid of asking for help is called "counter-dependent" and is actually indicative of an unhealed trauma?)

 - If you find any out-dated or broken links, please send me an email so I can fix or remove them.

 - If you know of other helpful resources, please send me an email so I can add them to this list!

 - If you find a topic that resonates with you, Google search that term.
 You will find a TON more info! ♥